tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/create-notification-hub.md

 </content></entry>
 ```

-Note that the endpoint property of ApnsCredential can be either “gateway.push.apple.com” (for production servers) or “gateway.sandbox.push.apple.com” (for sandbox servers).
+The endpoint property of ApnsCredential can be either “gateway.push.apple.com” (for production servers) or “gateway.sandbox.push.apple.com” (for sandbox servers).

 All child elements of NotificationHubDescription are optional.

 WNS, APNS, and GCM credentials must contain all properties shown above.
-MPNS credentials can also contain no properties, which enables unauthenticated push for MPNS.
+MPNS credentials can also contain no properties, which enable unauthenticated push for MPNS.

 ## Response